 Leadership 2.0: Managing the Human-Machine Workflow

 The role of a leader has shifted.
-You’re no longer the "smartest person in the room"; you’re the "chief orchestrator."
-Leadership 2.0 is about managing "human-machine workflows"—knowing exactly when to let the AI run and when to step in with a human touch.
+You are no longer the "smartest person in the room"; you are the "chief orchestrator."
+Modern leadership involves managing how people and AI work together: knowing when to let the technology run and when to step in with a human touch.

 Modern leaders have to focus on: